-In this paper, we propose a unified framework to bridge this \textit{neuro-symbolic gap}.
-We extend the theory of Poisson safety functions (PSFs) \cite{bahati2025dynamic} and Laplace guidance fields (LGFs) \cite{bahati2025risk} to construct a semantics-aware safety layer that exists between perception and control.
-Our approach is distinguished by two key mechanisms: 1) we utilize semantic flux modulation to adapt safety constraint activation near obstacle boundaries, and 2) we enable social navigation by introducing a rotational component to the LGF, which encourages socially-compliant avoidance behaviors \cite{mavrogiannis2022social}.
-The resultant LGF guides the safe behavior of the robot with variable conservativeness.
-To enforce safety constraints on hardware, we implement a layered approach \cite{yamaguchi2026layered} where an MPC safety filter \cite{bena2025geometry} plans optimal trajectories over a finite horizon, subject to linearized CBF constraints derived from the semantic LGF and a real-time safety filter using an analytical CBF formulation augmented $\sigma-$scaling for numerical robustness against discrete-grid artifacts.
-This combination ensures optimal planning behavior while guaranteeing immediate reactivity to dynamic hazards.
+We propose a unified framework to bridge this \textit{neuro-symbolic gap}, extending Poisson safety functions (PSFs) \cite{bahati2025dynamic} and Laplace guidance fields (LGFs) \cite{bahati2025risk} into a semantics-aware safety layer between perception and control.
+It is distinguished by two mechanisms: 1) semantic flux modulation that adapts constraint activation near obstacle boundaries, and 2) a rotational LGF component that enables socially-compliant avoidance \cite{mavrogiannis2022social}, guiding safe behavior with variable conservativeness.
+For hardware enforcement, we adopt a layered approach \cite{yamaguchi2026layered}: an MPC safety filter \cite{bena2025geometry} plans over a finite horizon under linearized CBF constraints from the semantic LGF, while a real-time analytical filter with $\sigma$-scaling provides robustness to discrete-grid artifacts and immediate reactivity to dynamic hazards.